desmondyam/automation_scripts/README.md

 1. CheckFiles.ps1 is used to verify which files are in the Documents, Downloads, Desktop and Pictures folders for all local users.

-2. MoveFilesWithPermissions is used for moving files into a single consolidated folder and updating all the permissions to be uploaded for data retention.
+2. MoveFilesWithPermissions.ps1 is used for moving files into a single consolidated folder and updating all the permissions to be uploaded for data retention.

-3. TPMIncompatibleRemoveHash is for devices that are unable to connect to business network due to incompatible TPM versions.
+3. TPMIncompatibleRemoveHash.txt is a non-executable script for devices that are unable to connect to business network due to incompatible TPM versions.

-4. Win11Comp is to check compatibility for Windows 11 compatibility.
+4. Win11Comp.ps1 is lightweight script to check compatibility for Windows 11 compatibility offline or without RMM agent.